 Have you heard of the Good Work Plan yet?
-While it may not be familiar to you just yet, it is set to affect almost every business in the country when its policies come into force on 6 April 2020.
+It was set to affect almost every business in the country when its policies came into force on 6 April 2020.

 Dubbed ‘one of the biggest shake ups of employment law in a generation’ The Good Work Plan came about as a result of an independent review, known as the Taylor Review of Modern Working Practices in July 2017.

 Most of the 53 recommendations put forward in the Taylor review were accepted in principle by the government.
 This resulted in a number of consultations on how these proposals could be successfully implemented.
 This culminated in the government’s Good Work Plan, which they claimed is their ‘vision for the future of the UK labour market.’

 Back in April 2019 the Government introduced the following:

 Don’t worry, here at Citation, our HR & Employment Law experts have you covered.